Azure/acr/docs/preview/continuous-patching/README.md

 ![PortalTasks](./media/portal_tasks1.png)

 - cssc-trigger-workflow – this task scans the configuration file and calls the scan task on each respective image.
-- cssc-scan-image – this task scans the image and calls the patching task **only if vulnerabilities were found**.
+- cssc-scan-image – this task scans the image for operating system vulnerabilities.
+This task will only trigger the patching task only if (1) operating system vulnerabilities were found, and (2) the image is not considered End of Service Life (EOSL).
+For more information on EOSL, please consult [Preview Limitations](#preview-limitations).
 - cssc-patch-image – this task patches the image.
 These tasks work in conjunction to execute your continuous patching workflow.